Yutao-Li-306/SpamHam/README.md

 Running the project

-    Ensure that you are in the project home directory.
+    Ensure that you are in the ML_website_frontend directory.
 Create the machine learning model by running below command from command prompt -

-python model.py
+python model.py or python3 model.py

-This would create a serialized version of our model into a file model.pkl
+This would create a serialized version of our model into a file model.pkl and vectorizer.pkl

-    Run app.py using below command to start Flask API
+    Run application.py using below command to start Flask API

-python app.py
+python application.py or python3 application.py

 By default, flask will run on port 5000.